keyclick/live-event-camera-feed/README.md

-# Live Event Camera Feed with Real-Time Pose Detection
+## Live Event Camera Feed with Real-Time Pose Detection

-This project captures and visualizes real-time data from an **event-based camera** using the `dv-processing` SDK.
-It also applies human pose estimation via **TensorFlow MoveNet**, overlaying pose keypoints live as the data streams in.
-The captured anchor points can be stored for further processing and converted into standard formats such as MP4 or JPEG using publicly available tools.
+This project captures and visualizes real-time data from an event-based camera using the `dv-processing` SDK.
+It integrates TensorFlow MoveNet to perform human pose estimation, overlaying pose keypoints as the data streams live.
+Originally developed to assist in analyzing **human gait and posture**, the system was designed to capture anchor points of patients in real-time—enabling early detection of abnormalities such as gait instability, changes in walking patterns, or postural issues.
+The captured data can later be processed into formats like MP4 or JPEG using publicly available libraries for further analysis or reporting.

 ---